valiton/node-lib-config-etcd/README.md

 ## Installation

-    $ npm install git+ssh://git@github.com:valiton/node-lib-config-etcd.git --save
+    $ npm install config-etcd --save

 ## Benutzung

 ### NODE_ENV

-Set this environment var in your home-directory (eg. .bash_profile) or run this application with --NODE_ENV=...
+Set this environment var in your home-directory (eg. `~/.bash_profile`) or run this application with --NODE_ENV=...

 ### Necessary files

 * config/config.json
 * config/{env}.json (where ENV is the environment var NODE_ENV)
-* config/schema.coffee (the validation schema)

 ### ENV
-`lib-config-etcd` can load values form envioronment variable.
+`config-etcd` can load values form envioronment variable.
-Use the prefix `ENV::` to load a config value from a environment variabel:
+Use the prefix `ENV::` to load a config value from an environment variable:

     $ export MYKEY=0123456789